jimmed/minepack/README.md

-# Bauxite
+# Minepack

-A monorepo for all packages in the `@bauxite` namespace.
+A monorepo for all packages in the `@minepack` namespace.

 ## Overview

-Bauxite is an ecosystem of packages for accessing data from various aspects of the world of Minecraft.
+Minepack is an ecosystem of packages for accessing data from various aspects of the world of Minecraft.

 ## APIs